Inhouse Counsel Salaries Guide – 2025

 The level of detail in the ACC report can help both job-seekers and law departments see things from a holistic perspective, and this can help drive change to improve efficiencies and work-life balance for all in-house counsel.
 If you’re an in-house counsel and not a member of the ACC, you owe it to yourself to join.
 Not only is it cost-effective, your membership will provide you with access to resources, networking opportunities and a host of other benefits that will pay dividends in years to come.

-BarkerGilmore’s In-House Counsel Compensation Report for 2023 is available online.
-BarkerGilmore’s report is the most recent data released on in-house counsel compensation, and has significant data for those tracking in-house salary trends.
+BarkerGilmore’s In-House Counsel Compensation Report for 2024 is available online.
+BarkerGilmore’s report is its most recent data released on in-house counsel compensation, and has significant data for those tracking in-house salary trends.
 This report includes information on General Counsel compensation, broken out as a specific section of their report, which will be of interest to current and aspiring General Counsel.
 Some of the high-level trends in the report are summarized in their report.
-It is clear from the latter that the legal hiring marketplace is rapidly evolving along with the changes to the global economy, while also noting that layoffs and hiring freezes have cooled the market a bit in 2023:
+It is clear from the latter that the legal hiring marketplace is rapidly evolving along with the changes to the global economy.

-Major, Lindsey & Africa’s 2022 Global In-House Counsel Compensation Survey
+Major, Lindsey & Africa’s 2024 Global In-House Compensation Survey

-The 2022 Global In-House Counsel Compensation Survey was developed in partnership with Western Management Group and reviewed the responses from 3,300 respondents in 46 countries to gain an understanding of how in-house legal professionals are being compensated globally.
+The 2024 Global In-House Counsel Compensation Survey was developed in partnership with Western Management Group and reviewed the responses from 2,100 respondents in 46 countries to gain an understanding of how in-house legal professionals are being compensated globally.
+MLA Global also tracks some interesting macro trends:

 Recruiters Know Inhouse Counsel Salaries